 Breakage of stems and especially leaves is very common.
 The thickness of the leaves and stems leaves very little flexibility for most of our succulents.
 If a plant loses a leaf or stem, it will usually root with a little time so we suggest leaving it in the pot unless they become yellowed or "mushy."
 Once they start putting out roots, they will start growing a new plant wherever they are!

 Our LITEStone Pots are made of a lightweight yet durable concrete.
 They are pitted and cracked by design which creates and exceptional look and feel.
 Often moss and algae will grow on the pots.
 This is a very natural part of the aging process for our pots and many emerge from our greenhouse already covered.
 If a cleaner look is desired, simply take a soft bristle brush with warm water and brush the sides and bottom.
 A mild soap can be applied to help if needed.
-The Teeny should last for many years and can be planted with any plant you desire if you remove or transplant your succulents.
+The Square Pots should last for many years and can be planted with any plant you desire if you remove or transplant your succulents.

 Succulents are generally slow growing and have very few nutritional requirements that water and the soil they are planted in do not provide.
-If a succulent specific fertilizer isn't available, general purpose fertilizer at half the label rate is recommended.
+If a succulent specific fertilizer isn't available, general purpose fertilizer at the recommended label rate is sufficient.
 Once every two weeks is generally enough to keep growth at a moderate level.
 Fertilizers such as fish based and worm castings are excellent sources for natural nutrients and generally supply a lower dose of nitrogen which is preferable in the long run.

 Succulents, if kept dry and not overwatered, are very pest and disease resistant.
 Scale and aphids are the most common pests.
 Both can usually be controlled with general broad spectrum pesticides or with safer soap based alternatives if there is any problem.
 No preventive steps are recommended other than close observation.
 The most common disease is rot.
 This can come in two forms - stem and leaf.
 If a stem gets soft and appears dark brown or black at the base, usually this is a sign of stem rot.
 The plant will also often fall over or off completely.
 We recommend pulling the infected plant out and throwing away.
 Cleaning any dead tissue or stem will help prevent any spread.
 Don't give up hope.
 Often another plant will emerge from the roots of the old one to replace it.
 Leaf rot is a dark yellowed or "mushy" leaf on the plant or on the surface of the soil.
 Simple removal of this leaf is all that is usually required to make sure no future issues will occur.
 Leaf rot is very common and is not always a sign of neglect or that you are doing anything wrong.
 If you encounter any problems that are a mystery, please email us at our "stay connected" link at the top of our website.
 We are here to help!